nexustix/HaxeScreeps/README.md

 # HaxeScreeps
-Library for using Screeps with Haxe
+Experimental library for using Screeps with Haxe

 #Status
 Most classes are placeholders and will be filled in time.